jrpotter/notebook/notes/memory/index.md

 %%ANKI
 Basic
-With respect to HDDs, how are tracks further divided?
+With respect to HDDs, how are tracks further subdivided?
 Back: Into sectors and gaps.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1743646039732-->